kw105/Udacity_Machine_Learning/README.md

 # Machine Learning Engineer Nanodegree
-This repository contains all the projects for the Udacity Machine Learning Nanodegree curriculum.
+This repository contains all the projects for the <a href="https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009">Udacity Machine Learning Nanodegree</a> curriculum.